timarkh/tsakorpus/docs/configuration.rst

 - ``author_metafield`` (string) -- name of the second-important metadata field whose value will be displayed next to the title in headers of hit results.
 Defaults to ``author``.

+- ``case_sensitive_meta_fields`` (list of strings) -- names of the document-level metadata fields that should be treated as case-sensitive when searching (e.g. when selecting a subcorpus).
+Defaults to an empty list.

 - ``citation`` (string) -- an HTML string that answers the question "How to cite the corpus".
 If it is present, a quotation mark image will appear at the top of the page.
 The citation information will appear as a dialogue if the user clicks that image.

 - ``context_header_rtl`` (Boolean) -- whether context headers for search hits, which contain metadata such as author and title, should be displayed in right-to-left direction.
 Defaults to ``false``.